-- 2. You are going to take these flat images and create polyhedra, 3-dimensional (3D) shapes with flat sides (or faces), straight edges, and sharp corners. - 3.
+- 2. You are going to take this flat image and create a polyhedron, a 3-dimensional (3D) shape with flat sides (or faces), straight edges, and sharp corners. - 3.
 Begin by cutting out the image.
-You'll cut all the way around the edge, or perimeter, of the shapes.
+You'll cut all the way around the perimeter (edge) of the shapes.
 Don't cut through any of the lines.